Septic Services in Tomball, TX

 How often should I pump my septic tank in Tomball?

 Every 3-5 years for most households, or every 2-3 years for families of four or more.
 The clay soils around Tomball drain slower than sandy soils, so your system works harder here than it would in parts of East Texas or the Hill Country.
 Don't stretch your pumping schedule.
-The EPA estimates that up to 10% of septic systems fail annually, and staying on time prevents expensive repairs and keeps your drain field working.
+Staying on time prevents expensive repairs and keeps your drain field working.

 My property is near the Harris/Montgomery county line.
 Which county handles my septic permit?